Whatever is Left in The Garden Salsa Canning Recipe

 Ball Blue Book Guide To Preserving

-As you can see you can make salsa many ways.
+As you can see you can make salsa in many ways.
 This garden salsa canning recipe will be a nice treat for an afternoon snack.
 They also make nice gifts to give away to friends and family.